Kvasir8/Kvasir8.github.io/_publications/kdbts/index.md

 # }'

-acknowledgements: 'This work was supported by the ERC Advanced Grant SIMULACRON, by the Munich Center for Machine Learning and by the EPSRC Programme Grant VisualAI EP/T028572/1.
+# acknowledgements: 'This work was supported by the ERC Advanced Grant SIMULACRON, by the Munich Center for Machine Learning and by the EPSRC Programme Grant VisualAI EP/T028572/1.
 C. R. is supported by VisualAI EP/T028572/1 and ERC-UNION-CoG-101001212.'
+acknowledgements: 'This work was supported by the ERC Advanced Grant SIMULACRON, by the Munich Center for Machine Learning, and by the German Federal Ministry of Transport and Digital Infrastructure (BMDV) under grant 19F2251F for the ADAM project.'
 ---

 ![Overview](assets/overview.png)